United States: Contemporary (1991-present)

-The 1990s saw the longest recorded economic expansion in American history, a dramatic decline in U.S. crime rates, and advances in technology.
+The 1990s saw the longest recorded economic expansion in American history up to that time, a dramatic decline in U.S. crime rates, and advances in technology.
 Throughout this decade, technological innovations such as the World Wide Web, the evolution of the Pentium microprocessor in accordance with Moore's law, rechargeable lithium-ion batteries, the first gene therapy trial, and cloning either emerged in the U.S. or were improved upon there.
-The Human Genome Project was formally launched in 1990, while Nasdaq became the first stock market in the United States to trade online in 1998.
+In the 1990s, the Human Genome Project was launched, while Nasdaq became the first stock market in the United States to trade online.
 In the Gulf War of 1991, an American-led international coalition of states expelled an Iraqi invasion force that had occupied neighboring Kuwait.
-The September 11 attacks on the United States in 2001 by the pan-Islamist militant organization al-Qaeda led to the war on terror and subsequent military interventions in Afghanistan and in Iraq.
+The September 11 attacks on the United States in 2001 by the pan-Islamist militant organization al-Qaeda led to the U.S. launching the war on terror and military interventions in Afghanistan and Iraq.
 The U.S. housing bubble culminated in 2007 with the Great Recession, the largest economic contraction since the Great Depression.

-In the 2010s and early 2020s, the United States has experienced increased political polarization and democratic backsliding.
-The country's polarization was violently reflected in the January 2021 Capitol attack, when a mob of insurrectionists entered the U.S. Capitol and sought to prevent the peaceful transfer of power in an attempted self-coup d'état.
+In the 2020s, academics and commentators have noted China's economic rise and its growing challenge to the U.S. as the world's sole superpower.